csuka/ansible_role_percona_xtradb_cluster/README.md

-# Percona XtraDB Cluster 8
+# Percona XtraDB Cluster

-An Ansible role that installs, configures and manages Percona XtraDB cluster 8 for EL 8.
+An Ansible role that installs, configures and manages Percona XtraDB cluster 8 for EL 8 and 9, e.g. Alma/RHEL/Rocky/CentOS.
 This is for either for a single node, or when using 2 nodes or more.
 The functionality to add an arbiter is included as well.

 **Please read this file carefully before deploying this Ansible role**